How Long Does Cocaine Stay in Your System? Cocaine’s Half-Life

 • Method of Ingestion- The method of ingestion affects how long cocaine remains in the system.
 The general rule is that the faster cocaine is absorbed into the bloodstream, the quicker it leaves the body.
 (Therefore, cocaine that is snorted or rubbed will remain in the system for longer than cocaine that is injected or smoked.)

-The proven method to rid the body of cocaine is to stop usage.
+Now that we know how long cocaine stays in the system, It is crucial to know that the proven method to rid the body of cocaine is to stop usage.
 Many online suggestions for “quick fixes,” such as a water flush or detox pills, don’t work.
 These methods are not scientifically proven and should not be used.
 Instead, allowing the body to eliminate cocaine naturally is the safest way to recover from its use.
 While the body is detoxing from cocaine use, withdrawal symptoms are expected.
-A drug rehab facility like Avenues Recovery or an outpatient rehab program can help you or a loved one manage withdrawal symptoms for a full recovery.
+A drug rehab facility or an outpatient rehab program can help you or a loved one manage withdrawal symptoms for a full recovery, contact Avenues Recovery for a new future.

 To learn more about cocaine use and addiction, including how much an 8-ball of cocaine costs, read our online resources.